fleetSim/trucksimulation/README.md

 ### Receiving simulated telematics data

+#### Message Format
+Messages are provided in JSON format and originate from the simulated telematics boxes.
+GSON adapters are used for serialization.
+Consult the `trucksimulation.Serializer` class to see which adapters are in use.

 #### Eventbus
 The simulation uses vert.x 3 and sends messages via the vert.x eventbus.
 Run the simulation server and an adapter verticle in the same cluster to receive those messages.